 For Users Who Want to Clone from MBR to GPT or Vice Versa:

-You should notice that if you're planning to boot from the cloned hard drive, you should keep the partition style of your old and new hard drives the same.
-Otherwise, you might have a problem booting your computer from the new hard drive.
-For example, if your old hard drive is an MBR, even you can clone the data and disk layout to a GPT disk.
-You can't boot from the GPT disk as the computer is still BIOS-booted.
+To ensure a smooth transition, keep the partition style of your old and new hard drives the same, especially if you plan to boot from the cloned hard drive.
+If your old drive is MBR, you can clone to a GPT disk, but you won't be able to boot from it since your computer is still BIOS-booted.

 Case 1.
 If you want to keep both the old disk and the new disk